joelt11753/eve-corp.github.io/_posts/2016-04-20-Beware-Release-Conditionals.md

 ---
 layout: post
-title: Why you should avoid preprocessor Directives
+title: Why you should avoid preprocessor directives
 ---

-# What preprocessor directives are all about
-Preprocessor directives are directions to the compiler to change the code at build time.
-Just typing that it actually sounds kind of wrong.
+Preprocessor directives are directions to the compiler to change the code at build time, which might sound amazing but has some drawbacks.
 But let's ignore that for a moment and think about good situations where this sounds less-bad.
 Maybe you have special test code.
 Maybe for developing locally you want to allow more relaxed passwords or a longer session timeout.
 Or maybe you want to enforce SSL on the login method in production but not during development.

 # A Non-Hypothetical Scenario